RobertHolzhauser/e28/independent-study/README.md

 public class CommentsController : ControllerBase
 ```

-For the purpose of setting up communication between our Vue.js front end, and our ASP.NET Core back we only need to look as far as the controllers.
+For the purpose of setting up communication between our Vue.js front end and our ASP.NET Core backend, we only need to look as far as the controllers.
 These are what our AJAX components will interact with.
-Of course we would need to build out the rest of our C# application with data models, data base connectivity, and so forth.
+Of course we would need to build out the rest of our C# application with data model classes, data base connectivity, and so forth.
 All of that is out of scope for this paper.

 ### Conclusion
 So, in conclusion, overall this is a very simple pattern.
 To use it we create in the same solution a Vue project with the Vue CLI, and an API project.
 There are two categories of routing to manage.
-One is the routes to the API, which are set up inside in ASP.Net Core the other is the routes that are used inside the SPA front-end which are handled by the Vue engine.
+One is the routes to the API, which are set up inside in ASP.Net Core, and the other is the routes which are used inside the SPA front-end and are handled by the Vue engine.
 We can do our communication back and forth between the front-end and back-end with Axios.
 The other concern that I haven't addressed is authentication, but that is out of scope for this paper.

 ### References
 Mathias, JQuery File Size, [https://mathiasbynens.be/demo/jquery-size](https://mathiasbynens.be/demo/jquery-size)